globoglobito/WebScraperPOC/README.md

 (My trusty AMD Radeon Fury X is growing long in the tooth).

 To provide some context it is 2021, and there is a widespread semi-conductor shortage.
-This shortage is partly caused by the COVID-19 pandemic; partly by the cryptocurrency mining boom.
-As such, GPUs are extremely scarce; either hoarded by mining farms, or bought by scalpers with the help of bots.
+This shortage is partly caused by the COVID-19 pandemic, partly by the cryptocurrency mining boom.
+As such, GPUs are extremely scarce; either hoarded by mining farms or bought by scalpers with the help of bots.

 Therefore, I built this data pipeline as a way to combat fire with fire (given that I refuse to pay the current prices), and to brush up my Python skills.